 Every now and then an artist makes a boo boo!
 I forgot to fill in the white handle of my coffee cup!
 Before bed on occasion I like to sneak in a quick sketch!
 This was an image I took of myself when I realized I was all out of coffee!
 Has anyone else worked so intensely they reached for there coffee to realized they were sipping air?

-As children we all have images that resonate with memories of our youth.
-These images makes us reminisce about simpler times and remember lost loved ones that have past.
-I will forever think of my grandmothers when I see landscape paintings with blue grass or a dusty sunrise that overlook trees.
+As children, we all have images that resonate with memories of our youth.
+These images make us reminisce about simpler times and remember lost loved ones that have passed.
+I will forever think of my grandmothers when I see landscape paintings with bluegrass or a dusty sunrise that overlooks trees.

-This week I began working on a picture of my mother I always admired as a child.
-I'll always remember admiring old photos of my family members in my fathers mothers scrap books.
+This week I began working on a portrait of my mother I always admired as a child.
+I'll always remember admiring old photos of my family members in my fathers' mother's scrapbooks.
 Everyone was glamorous and retro in the images of them in the 50s, 60s, and 70s.
-This image was a picture of my mother before children and before she married my dad.
+This image was a picture of my mother before she had children and before she married my dad.
 She might have been engaged to him at the time but she diffidently wasn't married to him yet.
 I love this image because this was a side of my mother I didn't know.
-No knowing her as someone other than my mom created an allure of how she was then.
+Not knowing her as someone other than my mom created an allure of how she was then.

 Two new commissions completed with custom frames!
 My clients wanted two images of children on the beach representing her kids.
 Email me directly at email@example.com with your Portrait, still life, or eclectic composition request!
 Each commission price will be tailors to each individual project and its complexities.